MarkusPfundstein/tensorcpp/README.md

 tensorcpp is a Tensor library with autograd.
 It has a cuda and cpu backend.
 It is an educational program and should be treated as such.

+Right now, it will only compile on Linux and with CUDA GPUs of architecture compute_50 and sm_50.

 ## Example

 ### Raw tensor ops